RociFi/DS-challenge/README.md

 You will deal with Defi Lending Transactions data.
 We suggest you take a look and explore them.
 Since those are real data, they are noisy and sparse, and there may be duplicated data.

-## Predict next month outgoing given the past 6 months of transactions
+## Predict if an address is Fraudulent

 Set up a prediction function that takes an address, a list of transactions recorded on the address, and outputs a score for the chance that this address is fraud.